-St Louis works closely with the DEL Careers Service and the school's Careers Officer is Mr Sloan.
-Mr Sloan is each Tuesday to offer careers advice.
+St Louis works closely with the DEL Careers Service and the school's Careers Officer is Mr Thomas Sloan.
 Mrs Devlin will be available at the options event/parent-teacher evening and via phone call or email to advise on option choices.